cyrulnic/SPG/README.md

 References:

-1) Tsyrulnikov M. and Gayfulin D. A Limited-Area Spatio-Temporal Stochastic Pattern Generator for ensemble prediction and ensemble data assimilation.
-Meteorol.
-Zeitschrift, 2016 (revised version under review).
+1) Tsyrulnikov M. and Gayfulin D. A limited-area spatio-temporal stochastic pattern generator for simulation of uncertainties in ensemble applications. – Meteorologische Zeitschrift, 2017, v.
+26, N5, 549-566, doi: 10.1127/metz/2017/0815.

 2) Tsyrulnikov M. and Gayfulin D. A spatio-temporal stochastic pattern generator for simulation of uncertainties in geophysical ensemble prediction and ensemble data assimilation.
 ArXiv preprint, 2016, https://arxiv.org/abs/1605.02018.